qkyo/GenVectoriziedVisibility/README.md

 # GenVectoriziedVisibility
- Generate vectorized visibility for the geometry perspective with native plugins (cuda included)
+ Generate vectorized visibility from the geometry perspective with native plugins (cuda included)

 ## Example